gabr42/GpDelphiUnits/src/GpTimestamp.md

 ```pascal
 class function FromDateTime: TGpTimestamp; overload;
 ```
 Captures current UTC date/time using `TTimeZone.Local.ToUniversalTime(Now)`.
 Uses tsDateTime source.
+Values are stored relative to the GpTimestamp epoch (2025-12-12T00:00:00).

 ```pascal
 class function FromDateTime(dt: TDateTime): TGpTimestamp; overload;
 ```
 Creates a timestamp from TDateTime value.
 Uses tsDateTime source.
 All TDateTime-based timestamps are compatible with each other.
+Values are stored relative to the GpTimestamp epoch (2025-12-12T00:00:00).

 #### Duration Factory Methods